 This level is for highly competitive students who want the most powerful transcripts.
 These courses look very attractive to colleges because they are highly rigorous.
 Level 5 requires fully double the work of a Level 3 course or an AP course.
 (Remember, you cannot call a course AP on your homeschool high schooler’s transcript unless it was approved by the College Board.
 However, when you include a key/legend on the transcript that shows how your student earned the Level 5, most colleges are sufficiently impressed.)

 There are a number of ways to level-up to Advanced or Honors using a Level 3 textbook:

-Keep log sheets of additional activities, field trips, research, interviews and observations, papers written.
-Add 30-45 hours to the textbook requirements for Advanced (the number of hours varies state to state, check your state homeschool graduation requirements.
-Add 60-90 hours to the textbook requirements for Honors).
+When you keep log sheets of additional activities, field trips, research, interviews and observations, papers written.
+Add 30-45 hours to the textbook requirements for Advanced because the number of hours varies state to state, check your state homeschool graduation requirements.
+Then Add 60-90 hours to the textbook requirements for Honors.